 - a benign cyst

-- testicular tumor
+- a testicular tumor

-- varicocele: enlarged veins in the spermatic cord of the testicle
+spermatic cord of your testicle

 Your doctor will probably recommend further investigation if the

 An open surgical procedure called a radical inguinal orchiectomy